 Dartmouth's approach to teaching economics is distinct among our peer institutions.
 Intermediate level courses are taught in small sections and include a great deal of interaction with the professor.
 Our seminars are largely discussion-based and involve 15 students or fewer.
 The seminar courses engage students in collecting original data, testing hypotheses, and analyzing data.

-A student who fails to achieve the minimum grade average for the prerequisites may, with the permission of the department vice chair, substitute grades in Economics 21 and 20 for those in Economics 1 and 10, respectively.
-Another statistics course may be substituted for Economics 10 with permission of the vice chair.
+A student who fails to achieve the minimum grade average for the prerequisites may, with the permission of the vice chair, substitute grades in ECON 21 and ECON 20 for those in ECON 1 and ECON 10, respectively.
+Another statistics course may be substituted for ECON 10 with permission of the vice chair.
 Newly declared Econ Majors who have not previously satisfied this requirement must take Econ 10.

 These prerequisite courses introduce students to the economic way of thinking.

 The emphasis in the prerequisites is on fundamental ideas and problem solving.
 Economics 10 and Math 3 are included in this classification because of the importance of quantitative skills in analyzing basic economic phenomena.

 Nine courses in addition to the prerequisites, with a GPA for these nine courses of no less than 2.0.
 The nine courses must include the following: